• Latest

 Backlink profile health

 Your site’s backlink profile quality directly affects the ranking.
 The more quality backlinks you have, the more likely you will have better rankings.
-Monitor your Domain Trust score, lost backlinks, and new backlinks, and analyse referring anchors and domains.
+Monitor your Domain Trust score, lost backlinks, and new backlinks, and analyze referring anchors and domains.

 The number of indexed pages

 Without indexing, your page won’t drive organic traffic or rank on SERPs.
-Check your indexed pages, those that are not and why, and how quickly new pages get indexed.
+Check your indexed pages, those that are not why, and how quickly new pages get indexed.

 Core web vitals